asvd/jailed/README.md

 straightforward):

-- Exported function arguments may only be either simple objects (which are then serialized into a JSON-string and sent within a message), or callbacks (which are preserved and replaced with special identifiers before sending).
+- Exported function arguments may only be either simple objects (which are then serialized and sent within a message), or callbacks (which are preserved and replaced with special identifiers before sending).
 Custom object instance may not be used as an argument.

 - A callback can not be executed several times, it will be destroyed upon the first invocation.